National Youth Leadership Training

 - Scouts set goals while at Cedar Badge that must be completed at home an in their home units.
 Many of these goals are actions that will improve the attitude and skills of your home units.

 When and Where does Cedar Badge happen?

 Cedar Badge is held at Treasure Mountain Scout Camp at the base of the Grand Teton Mountains, during late June of each year.
 It starts on Monday morning and completes with graduation mid-day on Saturday.
-Parents andothers are not invited to visit during the course, but are encouraged to attend the graduation on Saturday at 11:00 a.m.
+Parents andothers are not invited to visit during the course, but are encouraged to attend the graduation on Saturday at NOON!
+(Won't hurt to be there early.)